Matthew-Pidlysny/Empirinometry/README.md

 '![ News Articles ]!'

+# The Timing

+It happened initially at 6:47 AM EST....

 # Number Theory

 I think this is right, no matter where it's placed with zero's on the line:  5 is forever half.